 Maternity / Paternity Pay – Maternity Benefits

-According to the Law on health insurance, the women have right of benefit for pregnancy/delivery/maternity.
-The integral benefits are payable to the biological mother (including surrogate mother) for a continuous period of 9 months or 15 months if twins and more are delivered at once.
+According to the Law on health insurance, women have the right to benefit for pregnancy/delivery/maternity.
+The integral benefits are payable to the biological mother (including the surrogate mother) for a continuous period of 9 months or 15 months if twins and more are delivered at once.

 The women can apply for the same benefits in cases of adoption of one child (for nine months) or for more than one child (for a period of 15 months).

 If the mother/woman decides to return to work earlier, it can be done after 45 days of delivery, in which case she has a right to an additional benefit of 50% of the wage not excluding the initial wage.

 The benefit for maternity can be transferred to paternity, if decided so, both in case of delivery and adoption of child/children.

 As previously stated, parental leave is declared for up to 9 months (for a child) and up to 15 months (for more than one child).
 Benefits are payable monthly at the volume of 100% of the parent’s last wage, but not exceeding 4 times the national average wage for the respective year.
 The parental leave can be exercised as an unpaid benefit for a maximum of 3 months in a total time frame of 3 years in relation to the need for child/children care and support for growth.

 Leave (Relief) for sickness, Professional disease, and benefit for travel expenses related to health services